phetdam/xcp-revisited/README.rst

 TBD.
 Although the book is somewhat dated, it's fun to read and still useful.
 In fact, I actually started reading and doing the book's programming exercises during my 2023 year-end vacation, so at least to me there is both educational and entertainment value to be found.
+Can't say no to having fun while learning.

 Building from source
 --------------------